thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

       namespace: <namespace>
     ```

     - Add your managed cluster name.

     - Add your add-on deployment config name.

     - Add your managed cluster name.

+      **Note:** The `spec.installNamespace` field is deprecated.
+See
+      Product deprecations and removals to learn more.

-  1. Verify the proxy settings by checking if the cluster proxy agent
+3. Verify the proxy settings by checking if the cluster proxy agent pod
-      pod in the `open-cluster-management-addon` namespace has
+    in the `open-cluster-management-addon` namespace has `HTTPS_PROXY`
-      `HTTPS_PROXY` or `NO_PROXY` environment variables on the managed
+    or `NO_PROXY` environment variables on the managed cluster.
-      cluster.

 ### Customizing the hub cluster *KubeAPIServer* certificates